 This flavoursome bowl is our hearty take on a Mexican classic – tortilla soup!
-The best part of this winter warmer is the DIY chips.
-Enjoy the moreish baked tortillas as a crisp topping, or submerge them in the soup to soak up all the rich, spiced tomato flavour.
+The best part of this warming dish is the DIY crispy tortilla strips.
+Enjoy them as crunchy dippers or submerge them in the soup to soak up all the rich, spiced tomato flavour.

 red kidney beans

 Preheat the oven to 200°C/180°C fan-forced.
 Thinly slice the brown onion.
 Cut the carrot (unpeeled) into 1cm pieces.
 Finely chop the garlic (or use a garlic press).
 Drain and rinse the red kidney beans.

 SPICY!
 Add 1/2 the spice blend if you are sensitive to heat!
 In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
 Add the onion and carrot and cook, stirring, until softened, 5 minutes.
 Add the garlic and Mexican Fiesta spice blend and cook until fragrant, 1-2 minutes.

 Add the diced tomatoes and water to the pan and crumble in the vegetable stock (1 cube for 2 people / 2 cubes for 4 people).
 Add the red kidney beans and simmer, uncovered, until reduced and thickened, 10 minutes.
 Season to taste with salt and pepper.